Skip to main content

 Corporate learning is one of the biggest challenges HR departments face today.
 With continuous learning becoming more critical than ever, employees often struggle to engage with their organization’s training programs, mainly because they aren’t designed to meet the current realities or the expectations of younger generations entering the workforce.

-With the challenge of rethinking workplace training, organizations need to stay relevant by embracing and valuing the influence of new generations in leadership roles.
+To stay relevant, organizations must embrace the influence of new generations in leadership roles.
 One practical approach is to incorporate elements of social networks into training models.
 This strategy helps adapt to ongoing cultural shifts and increases employee engagement with training programs.

 In this sense, social learning is a powerful method for promoting effective knowledge transfer within organizations.
 Using proven design concepts like easy creation of user-generated content, algorithmically driven recommendations and artificial intelligence to boost engagement can be an excellent solution for the corporate setting.